SteffenKockel/pyduin/README.md

 This makes it easy to wire a sensor to an IOT device, connect it to a computer and start working with the sensor values in Python.
 The library supports:

-- Analog read and write
+- Analog read and write (wip)
 - Digital read and write
 - OneWire
 - DHT Sensors
+- SPI
 - ...

+### Device support

+In theory, any device supported by [platformio](https://platformio.org/) can work.
+Currently, the following devices are supported

+* Arduino Uno
+* Arduino Nano

 ## Installation